 Each year we welcome dozens of competitors, most of them aged 18 and under, who compete for trophies and cash prizes but more importantly to have their performances independently adjudicated, gaining advice and encouragement which helps them to build confidence in their chosen disciplines.

-The annual competition is held over three days at The Muni, Albert Road, Colne, on the weekend following Spring Bank Holiday Monday; either the last weekend in May or the first weekend in June.
-Beginning on the Friday afternoon and continuing all day Saturday and Sunday, this competition attracts more than 100 competitors – solos, duets and groups – presenting some 350-400 performances in classes for ballet, national, Greek, character, modern, tap, and song & dance.
-We invite only the best adjudicators, highly qualified dance exponents with vast experience in top dance academies, theatre and cruise ships.
-Music classes are held towards the end of the year, on two consecutive Saturdays.
+The annual dance competition is held over two or three days, depending on the number of entries, at The Muni, Albert Road, Colne, on the weekend following Spring Bank Holiday Monday; either the last weekend in May or the first weekend in June.
+Beginning on the Friday afternoon, if numbers demand it, and continuing all day Saturday and Sunday, this competition attracts more than 100 competitors – solos, duets and groups – presenting some 350-400 performances in classes for ballet, national, Greek, character, modern, tap, and song & dance.
+We invite only the best adjudicators; highly qualified dance exponents with vast experience in top dance academies, theatre and cruise ships.

 On the first Saturday in December, we welcome adult vocalists, aged 19 and upwards, from all over the North West, in classes that range from oratorio to light opera.